GeoLaux: A Benchmark for Evaluating MLLMs' Geometry Performance on Long-Step Problems Requiring Auxiliary Lines: Evaluation Strategy

 \subsection{Auxiliary Line Evaluation}

-To rigorously evaluate whether auxiliary lines affect models' geometric reasoning performance, we leverage the dataset's comprehensive auxiliary line annotations for additional evaluation.
-Specifically, we provide the MLLM with both auxiliary line construction methods and corresponding construction diagrams in our dataset along with the original question (As show in Figure \ref{fig:Auxiliary_line_input}), heuristically prompting model to consider these auxiliary lines during solving problems.
+To rigorously evaluate the model's awareness of constructing auxiliary lines and verify their importance, we establish two distinct settings: one allows model to solve problems autonomously without additional prompts; the other, we provide MLLM with textual auxiliary line construction methods and the corresponding annotated diagrams from GeoLaux (as shown in Figure \ref{fig:Auxiliary_line_input}), heuristically prompting model to decide whether to adopt these lines to solve problems.
+Based on these two scenarios, our evaluation focuses on the following two aspects.

-The solutions generated under such auxiliary-line guidance are then systematically evaluated through our metrics of ACS, PCS, and PQS.
-By comparing these scores with model original (non-auxiliary-line guidance) solutions' scores, we precisely quantify the influence of auxiliary line construction on geometric reasoning capabilities of MLLM.
+First, we examine model's auxiliary construction awareness through calculating construction rate under both scenarios.
+Specifically, construction rate is obtained by having our evaluator determine the probability of MLLM employing specific auxiliary line constructions through keyword detection in its solutions.
+By comparing construction rates between autonomous and prompted scenarios, we can quantify model's inherent awareness of utilizing auxiliary lines.

+Second, we measure the impact of auxiliary lines through calculating model's PCS after auxiliary construction under both scenarios.
+By comparing the PCS scores across these two settings, we can analyze how proper auxiliary construction influences the geometric problem-solving performance.